syall/knowit/content/posts/the-browser-as-a-program.md

 </html>
 ```

-When I visit that website, that `index.html` file is visualized in my browser.
+But the browser does not only receive this file: the `index.html` file is visualized on my screen.

-What does this mean technically?

-It means the browser is a program that can render an HTML file to the screen.

-Not only this, when we take a look at the `index.html` file, there is also embedded CSS.
+When we take a deeper look in the `index.html` file, there is also embedded CSS in the `style` tag.

 ```html
 <!doctype html>